qdrant/landing_page/qdrant-landing/content/documentation/cloud/cloud-quick-start.md

 weight: 10
 ---

-# Getting started with Qdrant Cloud
+# Getting stared with Qdrant Cloud

 To use Qdrant Cloud, you will need to create at least one cluster.
 There are two ways to start:
 1. Create a Free Tier cluster with 1 node and a default configuration (1GB RAM, 0.5 CPU and 20GB Disk).